-Last week something special happened in my world.
-My son, Thor (9), got up on stage at his talent show and solved a Rubik’s cube.
+At age 9 our son Thor got up on stage at his school talent show contest and solved a Rubik’s cube.
 But he didn’t just solve it.
+He did a large portion of it with his eyes closed.
+In front of an audience of over 350 people.

-Needless to say, it blew everybody’s collective mind that a little boy could solve a puzzle few in the (much older) audience could, and do it with his eyes closed.
-Looking back, I can honestly say that this was no accident.
-This was the result of my belief system on parenting and coaching – learning to learn, you could call it.
+Needless to say, it blew everybody’s collective mind that a little boy could solve a puzzle which even the much older audience of parents could not.
+In addition, Thor did it with his eyes closed.
+Looking back, we can honestly say that this was no accident.
+This was the result of our belief system on parenting and coaching – “learning to learn”, you could call it.

-“My job as a coach is to teach my players how to become better learners.
-This will enable them to learn everything, including volleyball, faster, more efficiently.” – Andor Gyulai
+“Our job as a coaches is to teach our youth players how to become better learners.
+This will enable them to learn everything, including volleyball faster and more efficiently.” – Andor Gyulai, Co-Founder of Volleyball1on1.

 “The ability to learn faster than your competitors may be your only sustainable advantage.” – Arie de Geus